 Para-Taekwondo embraces our Strategic Plan’s Vision of 'One Taekwondo: unified, respected, successful and sustainable, and providing opportunities for all'.
-We are committed to enabling disabled people to be part of our Taekwondo Community at a recreational and sporting level.
+We are committed to enabling people with an impairment to be part of our Taekwondo Community at a recreational and sporting level.

 Para Taekwondo History